mkhouse/Weekday-Garbage-Clock/README.md

 bmp images were made with Asperite, available on Steam.

+## CircuitPython
+Be sure the MatrixPortal is on the most recent version of CircuitPython 6 and the latest versions of libraries.
+There were issues with some of the libraries which caused an exception on every other network time refresh on an early version, which has been fixed.

 ## CircuitPython Libraries:
 The CircuitPython Libraries I have installed in /lib on the Matrix Portal are:
 * adafruit_bitmap_font